-If a qualified veterinary nurse chooses also to include one or more of the other species modules (farm, equine or avian), these will be assessed as standard AMTRA modules.
+If a qualified veterinary nurse chooses also to include one or more of the other species modules (farm, equine or avian), these will be assessed as standard RAMA modules.

-Once enrolled with AMTRA and in receipt of the training manual, veterinary nurses may book their written and oral examinations with AMTRA
+Once enrolled with AMTRA and in receipt of the training manual, veterinary nurses may book their examination with AMTRA.

 None of the AMTRA examination centres currently offer training courses aimed directly at VNs, though courses covering the Base and Companion Animal modules may be found helpful: these are listed on the AMTRA website.
 However, most VNs find that home study from the printed and online training manual is sufficient.